jmanacup/Programming-Fundamentals-II/README.md

 **APPLICATION OF CLASSES**
 **Assignment 4.1** - deals with class with in-class methods
-**Assignment 4.2** - Ticketing Program with the use of mutliple classes
+**Assignment 4.2** - Ticketing Program with the use of multiple classes
 **Assignment 5** - class program with the application of inheritance
 **Assignment 6** - First part: grading system program with the application of try and catch
 	      Second part: simple array element counter with the application of try and catch